Exceeding Expectations: Stochastic Dominance as a General Decision Theory: Sources of background uncertainty

-Any of factors (1.1), (1.4), and (1.5) might be a source of large-tailed background uncertainty, but (1.1) is the most straightforward.\footnote{With respect to (1.4) and (1.5), it could be that interstellar civilizations are extremely long-lived, or that they reach extremely large populations.
-Setting aside speculative physics, however, there seem to be fairly hard upper bounds on both these factors, given by the impending heat death of the Universe and the light-speed limit on a civilization's rate of expansion.} One might think that (1.1) is a limiting factor, since there is an upper bound on the number of galaxies given by the size of the observable universe (thought to contain between 200 billion and a few trillion galaxies in total \citep{gott2005map,conselice2016evolution}).
-But the \textit{observable} universe is only a small part of the Universe as a whole: It is now known, in fact, that the Universe as a whole must be many times larger than the part we can observe.
-And more importantly, there is no known upper bound on its size, assuming that it is finite.\footnote{Assuming that the Universe has the simplest (viz., simply connected) topology, it is finite if and only if it has positive curvature, with larger curvature implying a smaller Universe.
+Our uncertainty about the \textit{size} of the Universe provides a useful lower bound on our uncertainty about the total number of welfare subjects.\footnote{It is only a lower bound because we are also very uncertain about the number of welfare subjects per unit of comoving spatial volume---see for instance \cite{sandberg2018dissolving}.} There is no known upper bound on the size of the Universe as a whole, which we know must be many times larger than the \textit{observable} universe.\footnote{Assuming that the Universe has the simplest (viz., simply connected) topology, it is finite if and only if it has positive curvature, with larger curvature implying a smaller Universe.
 Current cosmological data constrain the curvature of the Universe to a fairly small interval around zero \citep{gong2011current,jimenez2018peering}.
-Based on this data, \cite{vardanyan2011applications} find a lower bound on the size of the Universe of 251 Hubble volumes (roughly 7.7 times larger than the observable universe), with 99\% confidence.
-Much larger numbers have been suggested as well: \cite{greene2004fabric} notes that in many inflationary models, the Universe is so large that ``[i]f the entire cosmos were scaled down to the size of earth, the part accessible to us would be much smaller than a grain of sand'' (p.\@ 285).
+Based on these data, \cite{vardanyan2011applications} find a lower bound on the size of the Universe of 251 Hubble volumes (roughly 7.7 times larger than the observable universe), with 99\% confidence.
+Much larger numbers have been suggested as well: \cite{greene2004fabric} notes that in many inflationary models, the Universe is so large that `[i]f the entire cosmos were scaled down to the size of earth, the part accessible to us would be much smaller than a grain of sand' (p.\@ 285).
 From one such inflationary model, \cite{page2007susskinds} extrapolates (though without fully endorsing) a lower bound of roughly $10^{10^{10^{122}}}$ Hubble volumes.